matthew-brett/dash-grant/case_for_support.md

 address current training needs and the broader landscape? ~ 4 pages.
 -->

-We will form a group of experienced data science teachers and developers to promote open methods and materials in data science.
-The community, materials and process that result will accelerate our ability to teach reproducible data science, and form the basis for a wide and lasting collaboration.
+We ask for support to use open-source methods to form a sustainable community, materials and process for collaboration on teaching reproducible data science.

 **Background**: Data science is an approach to data analysis with a foundation in code and algorithms [^cfd-what-is].
 It is